Vietnam Itineraries: Suggestions by Local Experts

 North Vietnam

-When it comes to the Northern region of Vietnam, there's no shortage of breathtaking terrains and age-old culture to explore.
+When it comes to the Northern region of Vietnam, there's no shortage of breathtaking terrains and ancient culture to explore.
 Hanoi, the vibrant capital city of Vietnam, welcomes you with a blend of stately Vietnamese pagodas, French colonial architecture, and modern infrastructures.
-Explore the city's café scene, sampling the best coconut coffee with a side of the famous local sandwich, banh mi.
+Explore the city's café scene, try the best coconut coffee along with the famous local sandwich, banh mi.

 Known for its trekking routes and homestays with Hmong tribes, Sapa delivers a unique cultural experience mingling tradition with scenic beauty.
 A quick joyride from Hanoi leads to the mesmerizing UNESCO site, Ha Long Bay, an archipelago of around 1,600 jade-colored limestone islands rising from the sea.

 Ninh Binh and Mai Chau are two hidden gems in North Vietnam.
-Take a trip through their charm-filled lanes, admiring the pagoda temples that echo their rich heritage.
-Famous for its awe-inspiring cliffs, caves, temples, and river systems, Ninh Binh is an ideal destination for those who wish to immerse themselves in Vietnam's scenic countryside.
+Wander through their charming lanes, admiring the pagoda temples that reflect their rich heritage.
+Famous for its awe-inspiring cliffs and caves, temples, and river systems, Ninh Binh is an ideal destination for those who wish to immerse themselves in Vietnam's scenic countryside.
 Mai Chau, on the other hand, is a hub for exploring Vietnam's hill tribe culture through intriguing valley cycling tours.

 Trang An ( Ninh Binh, Vietnam)- the world heritage site © AdobeStock